Life (magazine): Weekly news magazine

 In February 1953, just a few weeks after leaving office, President Harry S. Truman announced that Life magazine would handle all rights to his memoirs.
 Truman said it was his belief that by 1954 he would be able to speak more fully on subjects pertaining to the role his administration played in world affairs.
-Truman observed that Life editors had presented other memoirs with great dignity; he added that Life also made the best offer.
+Truman observed that Life editors had presented other memoirs with great dignity; he added that Life had also made the best offer.

+Beginning in 1953, a Spanish-language edition was published, titled Life en español.
+It had a circulation of over 300,000 in Latin America.

-For his 1955 Museum of Modern Art traveling exhibition The Family of Man, which was to be seen by nine million visitors worldwide, curator Edward Steichen relied heavily on photographs from Life; 111 of the 503 pictures shown, constituting more than 20% as counted by Abigail Solomon-Godeau.
-His assistant Wayne Miller entered the magazine's archive in late 1953 and spent an estimated nine months there.
-He searched through 3.5 million images, most in the form of original negatives (only in the last years of the war did the picture department start to print contact sheets of all assignments) and submitted to Steichen for selection, many that had not been published in the magazine.
+For his 1955 Museum of Modern Art traveling exhibition The Family of Man, which was to be seen by nine million visitors worldwide, curator Edward Steichen relied heavily on photographs from Life: 111 of the 503 pictures shown, constituting more than 20% as counted by Abigail Solomon-Godeau.
+His assistant Wayne Miller entered the magazine's archive in late 1953, and spent an estimated nine months there.
+He searched through 3.5 million images, most in the form of original negatives (only in the last years of the war did the picture department start to print contact sheets of all assignments), and submitted many that had not been published in the magazine to Steichen for selection.

-In November 1954, the actress Dorothy Dandridge was the first African-American woman to be featured on the cover of the magazine.
+In November 1954, actress Dorothy Dandridge became the first African-American woman to be featured on the cover of the magazine.

 In 1957, R. Gordon Wasson, a vice president at J. P. Morgan, published an article in Life extolling the virtues of magic mushrooms.
 This prompted Albert Hofmann to isolate psilocybin in 1958 for distribution by Sandoz alongside LSD in the U.S., further raising interest in LSD in the mass media.
 Following Wasson's report, Timothy Leary visited Mexico to try out the mushrooms, which were used in traditional religious rituals.

 Life's motto became "To see Life; to see the world."
 The magazine produced many popular science serials, such as The World We Live In and The Epic of Man in the early 1950s.
-The magazine continued to showcase the work of notable illustrators, such as Alton S. Tobey, whose contributions included the cover for a 1958 series of articles on the history of the Russian Revolution.
+The magazine continued to showcase the work of notable illustrators such as Alton S. Tobey, whose contributions included the cover for a 1958 series of articles on the history of the Russian Revolution.

-However, as the 1950s drew to a close and television became more popular, the magazine was losing readers.
-In May 1959 it announced plans to reduce its regular news-stand price from 25 cents a copy to 20.
-With the increase in television sales and viewership, interest in news magazines was waning.
-Life had to try to create a new form.
+As the 1950s drew to a close and television became more popular, the magazine was losing readers.
+In May 1959, Life announced plans to reduce its regular news-stand price from 25 cents a copy to 20.
+With the increase in television sales and viewership, interest in news magazines was waning, and Life had to try to create a new form.